shazi7804/aws-cognito-passwordless-sms-auth/cognito-lambda/README.md

 1. Clone this repo `git clone https://github.com/shazi7804/aws-cognito-passwordless-sms-auth.git`
 2. Enter cognito directory: `cd aws-cognito-passwordless-sms-auth/cognito-lambda`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install --prefix lambda-triggers/create-auth-challenge`
 4. Set the following environment variables (all mandatory):
   - S3_BUCKET_NAME='the bucket name of the bucket you want to use for your SAM deployment'
   - SES_FROM_ADDRESS='the verfied e-mail address in SES the e-mails will be sent from'